readium/css/docs/CSS28-migration_guide.md

 As a side-effect of this new implementation, please note the `--USER__typeScale` setting is no longer available.

+Due to iPadOS “desktop-class experience” interventions, a patch has to be applied when the site is requested (by default) in desktop version, and only in this version (mobile website is fine without it).
+The selector for the flag can be configured (`:--ipadOS-patch`) and is `[style*="readium-iPadOSPatch-on"]` by default.

 ## Extension of the font-family user setting override

 In version 1, the font-family user setting overrode a selection of elements of body copy e.g. `p`, `li`, `dt`, etc. This explained why the font-family of headings would remain the same as the one set in authors’ stylesheets for instance.